Email: christopher dot sirrs at warwick dot ac dot uk

 - 2004-2007: BSc (Hons) Anthropology, University College London

 My research interests as a historian are diverse, encompassing the history of medicine, public health, risk, and safety.
-To date, my research has been largely focused at the intersection between history and health policy.
+To date, my research has been largely focused at the intersection between contemporary history and health policy.

 My current research, funded by the Wellcome Trust, explores the history of 'safety' in the British National Health Service.
 As Covid-19 has dramatically brought to the fore, the safety of patients and the health and safety of hospital staff are interlinked.
 'Hazardous Hospitals: Cultures of Safety in NHS General Hospitals, c.1960-Present' explores the development of ideas, norms, values and practices around safety in NHS hospitals.
 These include policies around patient and staff consultation, to reporting and learning systems, clinical audit, whistleblowing procedures, risk assessment, and campaigns around various hazards.